MAC293/Library/README.md

 2. Parameter: for borrowing any desired Book.
 The exact Book name has to be entered as parameter on the URL.
 3. Response: if the book is available, a borrow information JSON object will be returned indication the Book information, the day that was borrowed, and the due date.

+## License

+This project is licensed under the MIT License.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.

+This project is mostly aimed at employers who are interested in my worth as a C# developer.